 The controller is protected against the reverse PV polarity.
 No damage to the controller will happen as a result.
 If you accidentally connect the PV incorrectly, correct the wiring mistake to resume normal operation.

-WARNING: The controller will be damaged when the PV array is connected with the reversed polarity and the maximum power of the PV array is 1.5 times greater than the rated maximum controller power!
+WARNING: The controller will be damaged if the PV array is connected with the reversed polarity and the maximum power of the PV array is 1.5 times greater than the rated controller power.